More than four million borrowers have defaulted on student loans, but if they’re hoping bankruptcy will bail them out, they better have a Plan B.

 - You have made legitimate efforts to repay your loans for at least five years and have tried other options such as an extended repayment plan.
 The exception to this is if you become disabled or have other extenuating circumstances before five years have passed.

-These criteria are fairly subjective and are open to interpretation by the bankruptcy court.
+These three criteria are fairly subjective and are open to interpretation by the bankruptcy court judge.
 Each court can have its own variations as to what constitutes undue hardship.

 Likelihood of Discharging Student Loans